PASG — Passage Bio, Inc.

 5. Notable Q&A Insights:

-- Biomarker Targets: For PBFT02, initial data will focus on CSF progranulin levels, with expectations to reach physiological levels based on preclinical data.
+- Initial data from the first cohort of the FTD trial will focus on safety and CSF progranulin levels, with expectations to achieve physiologic levels based on preclinical data.